AimanShabbir03/Architectural-Problems/README.md

 5. Personalization and Recommendation Limitations ,
    I briefly discussed these problems in my report and also provide the coding solutions for it.
 # Problem which I pick
-1. Monolithic Architecture Scalability Issues Monolithic systems often struggle to handle increased traffic and require significant re-engineering to scale horizontally.
+1. Monolithic Architecture Scalability Issues:
+Monolithic systems often struggle to handle increased traffic and require significant re-engineering to scale horizontally.
 We'll replicate a basic scenario of a monolithic service and refactor it into microservices.
 # Benefits of Microservices
 1. Scalability: UserService and StreamingService can scale independently.